Armin0001/Coffee-Journal/README.md

 I would just like to note that the reference for this project is this link right here: https://www.youtube.com/watch?v=4flucmRFShc&list=PL4G0MUH8YWiAKSBgu1wIJqCzGKEAglsJ8

 The functionalities of this project are creating, reading, updating and deleting data.
 So, the project uses dotnet for the backend and angular for the frontend.
+This is the frontend part of the code which deals with user requests, and the backend part of the code can be found here https://github.com/Armin0001/CoffeeApi-Project, which processes those requests and sends the response back to the frontend.

 ## Development server